-Now is the time to invest in creativity and in Wisconsin’s creative resources for a brighter future.
-Strengthening Wisconsin’s creative economy is a critical strategy for the state and all of its communities to compete in the global economy, educate our children, engage residents, and to develop, attract and retain entrepreneurs and a high skilled work force through healthy, vibrant communities where people want to live, work, learn, and play.
+Now, more than ever, Wisconsin needs to invest in creativity and in its creative resources for a brighter future.
+Strengthening Wisconsin’s creative economy is a critical strategy for the state, its people, and its communities to help emerge from the pandemic, and to compete in the global economy, educate our children, engage residents, and to develop, attract and retain entrepreneurs and a high skilled work force through healthy, vibrant communities where people want to live, work, learn, and play.

 Wisconsin has all the assets it needs to lead creatively and globally.
 Arts, culture and creativity are integral to the Wisconsin Idea and are deeply rooted in our state’s history.
-The arts are inherent in almost every aspect of the daily lives of every resident of Wisconsin and creativity is a resource that every business and every community need to succeed in the 21st century.
+Creativity is inherent in almost every aspect of the daily lives of every resident of Wisconsin, and is a resource that every business and every community needs to succeed in the 21st century.

-While many of Wisconsin’s historical industries are in flux, the state’s creative sector is on the rise and includes visual art, theater, music, dance and literature, as well as advertising, architecture, design, fashion, film, publishing, R & D, software, TV and radio and video games, to name just a few.
-The arts are a vital contributor to our state’s financial strength through job creation, tax revenue, business development and tourism dollars, and to our renowned quality of life in all parts of the state.
+The creative industries has been a vital contributor to our state’s financial strength through job creation, tax revenue, business development and tourism dollars, and to our renowned quality of life in all parts of the state.

 Arts Wisconsin’s Creative Policy and Development Agenda offers a framework for policy actions to raise awareness, and build credibility, support and investment for Wisconsin’s creative economy through six focus areas: